-HAZARDOUS WASTE MANAGEMENT (0400-12-01-.02, .05, .10) TDEC has proposed revisions to 0400-12-01 to: Correct a typographical error to the process description to K107;
+HAZARDOUS WASTE MANAGEMENT (0400-12-01-.02, .05, .10) TDEC has proposed revisions to 0400-12-01 to:

-- Add a common chemical name 1,1,1-trichloroethane to the U226 list of commercial chemical products (this is not a new listing); - Update regulatory language regarding exclusion of comparable fuel and syngas fuel to be equivalent with EPA's language; - Correct the introductory statements rule, 0400-12-01-.10(1)(g)2(iv), for consistency with federal language and to add a sentence to certification statements to reference T.C.A. § 39-16-702(a)(4); and - Make other revisions for consistency with federal language.
+- Correct a typographical error to the process description to K107; - Add a common chemical name 1,1,1-Trichloroethane to the U226 list of commercial chemical products (this is not a new listing); - Update regulatory language regarding exclusion of comparable fuel and syngas fuel to be equivalent with EPA's language; - Correct the introductory statements rule, 0400-12-01-.10(1)(g)2(iv), for consistency with federal language and to add a sentence to certification statements to reference T.C.A. § 39-16-702(a)(4); and - For Waste Code K161 in the table, "Treatment Standards for Hazardous Wastes," Rule 0400-12-01-.10, delete CAS number "137-30-4" in the third column to the right of "Dithiocarbamates (total) 10" and replace with "NA" for consistency with federal language.

-A Notice of Rulemaking Hearing was filed 16 MAR 2015.
-A hearing will be held and comments are due 19 MAY 2015.
+A Notice of Rulemaking Hearing was filed 16 MAR 15.
+A hearing will be held and comments are due 19 MAY 15.
 POC: David Moran, (615) 532-0875.

 USE CLASSIFICATIONS FOR SURFACE WATERS (0400-40-04) TDEC has proposed 0400-40-04, Use Classifications For Surface Waters.
 The Clean Water Act gives states the responsibility of developing clean water goals.
 According to both state and federal law, these clean water goals, or water quality standards, must be formally reviewed on a regular basis.
-Federal law mandates that this review take place no less often than every three years, hence its commonly used name, the Triennial Review.
-Water quality standards consist of stream-use classifications for surface waters (Chapter 0400-40-04), and the general water quality criteria and antidegradation policy (Chapter 0400-40-03).
+Federal law mandates that this review take place no less often than every three years, hence its commonly-used name: the Triennial Review.
+Water quality standards consist of stream-use classifications for surface waters (Chapter 0400-40-04), and the general water guality criteria and antidegradation policy (Chapter 0400-40-03).
 These regulations were last reviewed beginning in 2009.
 The review for Chapter 0400-40-03 took extra time and TDEC held these rules for additional public consideration in 2012.
-Because Chapter 0400-40-04 (stream-use classifications) did not have the additional round of public hearings, it is time to consider revisions to that chapter.
+Because Chapter 0400-40-04 (stream-use classifications) did not have this additional round of public hearings, it is time to consider revisions to that chapter.
 Stream-use classifications identify the public's most likely uses of a specific waterbody.
 Those formal classifications in turn identify specific criteria contained in Chapter 0400-40-03 that will then apply.
-Failure to meet criteria for the assigned designated uses is the condition of pollution, according to the Tennessee Water Quality Control Act.
+Failure to meet these criteria for the assigned designated uses is the condition of pollution, according to the Tennessee Water Quality Control Act.
 The review of stream-use classifications typically consists of the addition of newly discovered or created trout waters, review of waters being used for domestic water supply, and consideration of any other requested changes in classifications.
 A Notice of Rulemaking Hearing was filed 12 MAR 15.
 A hearing will be held 28 MAY 15 and comments are due 4 JUN 15.
 POC: Greg Denton, (615) 532-0699.